Healing Grain — A Wetland-Linked Heritage Farming Project Rooted in Kala Namak Rice

 1. Wetland-Linked Heritage Farming

-Kala Namak rice is inseparable from wetlands.
+Kala Namak rice is inseparable from terai belts.

 Its fertility, aroma, and resilience come from seasonal water, birds, soil life,